Kartm/university-notes/year-1/cso/lecture_exam.md

 10111101 - 2's Complement<br>

 **NOTE: Both in U1 and U2 a positive number is represented the same as NBC, negatives, as described above.**

+BCD and EXCESS-3 codes
+===
+## BCD
+In this code, each decimal digit is represented by 4 binary bits corresponding to that digit.
+Example:<br>
+67 - decimal<br>
+0110 0111 - BCD code <br>

+## Excess-3
+It is a modified BCD code, instead of representing the digit itself, we represent digit greater than original by 3.
+Example:<br>
+67 - decimal<br>
+9 10 - digits increased by 3<br>
+1001 1010 - Excess-3 <br>

 Present the given number in hexadecimal code
 ===